Skip to content

 Irregular verbs (two past tense conjugations).

 The more technical definition of the ablaut is understood as the, “systematic vowel alteration in the root of a word to indicate shades of meaning or tense”, from Etymonline.
 The word ablaut in its original German is literally “off-sound”.
-Since the verb rise has 3 forms altogether, it’s part of the irregular class of verbs with three forms:
+Since the verb rise has 2 past forms, it’s part of the same irregular class of verbs:

 “Rise”, present tense, used in sentences